Dricle/eveil/README.md

 Bring your own AI provider key (Anthropic, OpenAI, whichever you already pay for) and your data never leaves your machine.
 Organizations, roles and multi-user access are core to both editions, not held back for cloud.
+Your install starts with limited knowledge of the web and grows smarter on its own from there.

-**Cloud.** Managed hosting, and pay-as-you-go credits instead of an AI provider account: top up whatever amount you choose, spend it at one flat published rate, no plans and no subscription.
-A cloud project is also born
+**Cloud.** Managed hosting at eveil.cloud, with pay-as-you-go credits instead of an AI provider account: top up whatever amount you choose, spend it at one flat published rate, no plans and no subscription.
+It's smarter from day one,
-smart: the search-host registry and the page cache discovery reads are shared instance-wide, so a fresh cloud project skips the cold start a fresh self-hosted install has to work through alone.
+too: the search-host registry and the page-cache discovery it draws on grow with every customer, so a new account skips the cold start a fresh self-hosted install has to work through alone.
 Cloud does not unlock features; it removes setup, hosting and the AI-key requirement.